Redell Olsen: Life and work

-Her most recent work is weather, whether radar: plume of the volants, published by ethical midge / electric crinolines in September 2021.
+One of her most recent works is weather, whether radar: plume of the volants, published by ethical midge / electric crinolines in September 2021.
 This substantial volume consists of series of visual and textual works that were produced, as a result of the DARE Prize, through conversations and collaborations with the BioDar research team at the University of Leeds, Opera North, and in association with the National Science and Media Museum and the Tetley Art Gallery.
 It explores the possibilities of a poetic, creative-critical and visual engagement with the BioDar research team's rereading of weather-data collected by the UK's extensive weather radar network.
 This archive of data, collected to record weather, accidentally also mapped insect life.
 This aspect of the archive, which was regarded by the meteorologists as 'noise', has proved to be an invaluable record of insect diversity and abundance for the BioDar group.
 Olsen's poetic and art-led practice explores how to engage with scientific data (and cross-disciplinary academic expertise drawn from the fields of biology, ecology, physics and atmospheric science) and how to frame related ecological, historical and cultural concerns.
 At the same time, the poetic and artistic project has been open to contexts beyond the laboratory, responsive to contemporary events.
 Like the BioDar research, weather, whether radar has also been concerned to repurpose a technology originally developed for warfare for alternative purposes - in this case, a concern with climate change and environmental degradation.